P-p-H-d/mlib/README.md

 then there is definitely an **error** you should fix (except if it reports shadowed variables), in particular cast evolving pointers.

+You should also turn off the macro expansion of the errors reported by your compiler.
+There are often completly useless and misleading:

+* For GCC, uses -ftrack-macro-expansion=0
+* For CLANG, uses -fmacro-backtrace-limit=1

 Benchmarks